foldcat/oasync/README.md

 ```

 #### passing in arugments
 It is trival to pass arguments into tasks.
-The lack of typesafety
-is due to the simplicity of the Odin language.
 ```odin
 foo :: proc(a: rawptr) {
 	arg := cast(^string)a